ether/ep_themes/README.md

-# Change the styling of a pad
+# Change the styling of a pad by clicking in Settings and selecting a style

 # Available Themes: